Whether you’re looking for some nightlife, catching a live band or comedy show, or enjoying a pint, Barrie’s bars and pubs can offer you all that.

 - Barrie Patio Bars

 Barrie bars and pubs

 - Bull & Barrel Pub In business for over 20 years, the Bull & Barrel Pub is an authentic English-style tavern with a classic pub interior complete with a roaring fireplace.
-The Bull features an impressive selection of both local and imported beers and ales complemented by hearty pub grub fare.
-On weekends, drop by for live music and weekend specials, but get there early as it’s quite popular.
+The Bull features an impressive selection of local and imported beers and ales complemented by hearty pub grub fare.
+Drop by for live music and weekend specials on weekends, but get there early as it’s quite popular.

 Live Music and Entertainment

 Barrie has a few places offering live music and stand-up shows.
-Up until the early ’00, Yuk Yuks Comedy had a club in the Mansion Bar downtown, while that’s long gone, there are still two solid choices.
+Until the early ’00, Yuk Yuks Comedy had a club in the Mansion Bar downtown.
+While that’s long gone, there are still two solid choices.

 Barrie’s Downtown Brewery